 Budapest Criteria | Vitamin C Prevention | Multidisciplinary Management | Early Treatment Critical

-- Budapest criteria: Need symptoms in ≥3 of 4 categories (sensory, vasomotor, sudomotor/edema, motor/trophic) plus continuing pain
+- Budapest criteria: continuing disproportionate pain plus symptoms in ≥3 of 4 categories (sensory, vasomotor, sudomotor/edema, motor/trophic) AND signs in ≥2, with no better diagnosis

-- Vitamin C prophylaxis: 500mg daily for 50 days reduces CRPS by 50% after foot/ankle surgery
+- Vitamin C prophylaxis: 500mg daily for 50 days cut CRPS after wrist fracture from ~10% to ~2.4% in the Zollinger RCT (later evidence mixed)

-- "Physiotherapy is cornerstone - graded motor imagery, desensitization, mirror therapy
+- Function-focused rehabilitation is the foundation - graded motor imagery, mirror therapy, desensitisation; escalate by response

 Need symptoms in ≥3 of 4 categories: Sensory (allodynia, hyperalgesia), Vasomotor (temperature/color asymmetry), Sudomotor/Edema (swelling, sweating), Motor/Trophic (decreased ROM, trophic changes).
 Plus continuing pain disproportionate to injury.
 This is the diagnostic standard.